hustvl/TinyDet/README.md

 </div>

 ### Requirements
-- Linux OS
-- Python 3.5 or higher (Python 2 is not supported)
+- Python 3.5 or higher
 - PyTorch 1.2 or higher
 - CUDA 9.2 or higher
 - GCC(G++) 4.9 or higher

 ### Installation